-Use the online bedroom calculator (opens in new window).
 Local Housing Allowance is based on the number of bedrooms you need, not on how much your rent is.
 The number of bedrooms you need will be based on the number of people you have living with you.
 A maximum of four bedrooms can be considered in your application.
 This can be even if the size of your family would normally require you to need more than four bedrooms.
 You can use the online bedroom calculator to help you work out how many rooms your household will need.

 Why is the area I live in important?

 Local Housing Allowance is based on rent levels for the area in which a person lives.
 These areas are set by The Valuation Office Agency.
 They are known as Broad Rental Market Areas.
-You can find out which area your property is in by going to the Local Housing Allowance-direct website.

 An independent Rent Officer decides what the Local Housing Allowance is for different sizes of property in each area.
 It will be based on the rents that most people pay in your area.
 Local Housing Allowance will pay the same amount wherever you live in your area.
 For the current Local Housing Allowance rates, see "Room Rates for Local Housing Allowance".